All Episodes

 Let me retract that.

-It's patently obvious, and a lot of people think that they're not going to get the votes because they don't even have a bill.
+And a lot of people think that they're not going to get the votes because they don't even have a bill.

-And the members of the House are still being told that the things they want are going to be in there.
+The members of the House are still being told that the things they want are going to be in there.

-They're being double crossed.
+They're being double-crossed.

-And they're, I mean, they're really being double crossed.
+And I mean, they're really being double-crossed.

 He really doesn't.